-With the days until Christmas dwindling, more and more of us will be drawn to the gift card.
+With the Christmas shopping season upon us, more and more of us will be drawn to the gift card.
 It's quick to purchase, doesn't require wrapping, allows the recipient to choose something he or she really likes, and is one-size-fits-all -- no embarrassing bodily measurements required.
 That's definitely a compelling list of perks.
 But don't let the convenience blind you to its potential faults.
 Get the real scoop on the gift card and whether you should buy or stay away.

 Is my gift card as good as cash?